aheenam/laravel-translatable/README.md

 ];
 ```

-Now you can use this Trait on any Eloquent Model of your project
+Now you can use this Trait on any Eloquent Model of your project.

 Usage
 ---